 The designer should provide adequate horizontal clearance between the traveled way and roadside obstructions on freeways.
 The designer should provide roadside clear zones as discussed in the AASHTO Roadside Design Guide.
+Refer to Chapter 8 on Roadside Safety for information related to selection of median barrier.

 1 In rural areas, a wider median may be desirable to accommodate future widening.
-(2) Add 3.5 feet where guardrail is used.
+2 Add 3.75 feet where guardrail is used.